adityaarakal/instant-express-manager/docs/DEVELOPER_GUIDE.md

 - **deductionDate**: (Optional, DEPRECATED) Full ISO date string.
 Kept for backward compatibility.
 Prefer using `dayOfMonth` instead.
 - **nextDueDate**: (Recurring only) Internal scheduling date.
 Used if dayOfMonth/deductionDate is not set.
 - **Transaction Generation**: All transactions are generated upfront when template is created (entire recurring period or 12 months if no end date)
-  - Income transactions: Default status "Received"
-  - Expense transactions: Default status "Pending"
-  - Savings/investment transactions: Default status "Pending"
+  - All transactions default to status "Pending" (representing planned/future transactions)
+  - User marks transactions as "Received" (income), "Paid" (expense), or "Completed" (savings/investment) when they actually occur

 ### Entity Relationships